Sale: Mark Cueto eager to claim Premiership try record

 Mark Cueto is keen to finally beat friend Steve Hanley and become the top try scorer in Premiership history.

-The Sale winger, 33, crossed for his 75th league try in the vital win over Worcester Warriors on Friday, equalling former team-mate Hanley's mark.
+The Sale winger, 33, crossed for his 75th league try in the on Friday, equalling former team-mate Hanley's mark.

 "It's nice to equal him and it would be nice to beat him.
 It's his claim to fame," he told BBC Radio Manchester.

 Cueto joked: "If you add international tries, I would have beaten him years ago, but he won't take that."